-Do you have a scaredy cat?
+Do you have a scaredy-cat?
 Does your feline friend get stressed during car rides, thunderstorms, trips to the vet, or when you have guests in your home?
-Not only are anxious kitties unhappy, their behavior can be unpredictable.
+Not only are anxious kitties unhappy, but their behavior can also be unpredictable.
 Here are 8 things you can try to help keep your kitty cat calm:

 With any behavior issue, including anxiety, it’s important to try to find out what’s causing the problem.
 Anxiety can be caused by any number of things – even health issues.
 So it’s a good idea to have your kitty seen by the veterinarian to rule out any medical cause.
 Simply resolving an underlying health problem could relieve your cat’s anxiety.